 Quick Facts on Butternut Squash and Guinea Pigs

-- Cavies can eat butternut squash, but in moderation
+- Cavies can eat butternut squash, but in moderation.

-- The butternut squash is the softer and tastier, when compared to acorn squash
+- The butternut squash is the softer and tastier when compared to acorn squash.

-- This squash has enough natural proteins and carbs
+- This squash has enough natural proteins and carbs.

-- Also, this squash has no bad fats or cholesterol which can damage the cardiovascular system
+- Also, this squash has no bad fats or cholesterol which can damage the cardiovascular system.

-- There is vitamin C in butternut squash; this vitamin is essential for cavies and their health
+- There is vitamin C in butternut squash.
+This vitamin is essential for cavies and their health.

-- The butternut squash also has many other essential vitamins and minerals for countless benefits
+- The butternut squash has also many other essential vitamins and minerals for countless benefits.

-- Normal frequency of serving is 2-4 times per week
+- Normal frequency of serving is 2-4 times per week.

-- Normal serving is a few cubes-chunks or less than a handful
+- Normal serving is a few cubes-chunks or less than a handful.

-- Butternut squash has calcium and phosphorus (these create bladder and kidney stones)
+- Butternut squash has calcium and phosphorus.
+These create bladder and kidney stones.

-Before I let you go, one final thought on food.
-With food, you can’t ever be too careful which is why I get all guinea pig food from a reliable source such as Amazon.
-If you are not sure what to order but believe your little piggies deserve some great treats please check our Helpful Guide to the Best Guinea Pig Treats to get some ideas.
 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.